mliotta/Open-XML-SDK/API_PROPOSAL.md

 1. **API Design**
    - Is the `IFormulaEvaluator` feature interface approach correct for SDK features?
    - Should `FormulaResult` be in the main SDK namespace or formula-specific namespace?
-   - Is the `Result<T>` pattern appropriate, or should we use exceptions for evaluation failures?

 2. **Performance**
    - Are the claimed performance characteristics sufficient for typical use cases?